29 Oct Cryptocompliance 101: How To Know If Your Cryptocurrency Business Is An MSB In The Eyes Of Regulators

 You can see where the confusion is coming from!

-As a result, the most effective way to know whether you’re a money transmitter or not is to confer with a compliance specialist.
-Even if you think you’re not a money transmitter, we still recommend that you seek out the opinion of an expert who understands complicated legal and regulatory nuances.
+As a result, the most effective way to know whether you’re a money transmitter or not is to consult with a compliance expert.

-Now that we’re clear on what an MSB is, let’s discuss why a crypto business’ status as an MSB affects the way it operates.
+Now that we’re clear on what an MSB/money transmitter is, let’s discuss why a crypto business’ status affects the way it operates.
 We’ll hone in on four (of many) rules money services businesses must follow.
 In order to operate legally, MSBs must:

 1. Register with the federal government